zdrgeo/bulk-data-collector/readme.md

   ParameterName,
   LimitMinValue,
   LimitMaxValue
+-- Trigger the alarm if any parameter value within the selected time window exceeds the specified limits.
 HAVING MIN(ParameterValue) < LimitMinValue OR MAX(ParameterValue) > LimitMaxValue
+-- Trigger the alarm if the average parameter value for the selected time window exceeds the specified limits.
--- HAVING NOT AVG(ParameterValue) BETWEEN LimitMinValue AND LimitMaxValue
+-- HAVING AVG(ParameterValue) NOT BETWEEN LimitMinValue AND LimitMaxValue
 ```

 The Stream Analytics job should look like the screenshot below: